Sk3llington/Elastic_Stack_Server/README.md

 index.html
 ```

-5. Next, we run the `wget` command in a loop to generate a very high number of web requests, we will use the `while` loop:
+5. Next, I run the `wget` command in a loop to generate a very high number of web requests, I will use the `while` loop:

 ```bash
 while true; do wget 10.0.0.5; done